BIO-411 / 4 credits

 Summary

-Students will acquire fundamental knowledge regarding how genomes can be engineered, how their function can be deciphered, and how their dynamic outputs can be analyzed and modeled.
+Students will acquire fundamental knowledge regarding how genomes can be engineered, how their function can be deciphered, and how their dynamic outputs can be analyzed and modeled, exemplified with a focus on cell cycle progression and proliferation control.

 Content

 First, students will review approaches that enable engineering of the genome and of the corresponding proteome, including mutagenesis, RNAi, CRISPR/Cas9, transgenesis, viral technologies and protein modulation.
 Second, students will learn how forward genetics, functional genomics and chemical genomics can decipher gene function at the genome scale; moreover, they will understand how these approaches are utilized in model and non-model organisms to analyze biological questions.
-Third, students will learn about gene expression dynamics, including fluctuations in single cells; furthermore, they will be introduced to chronobiology as a paradigm for temporal gene expression analysis.
+Third, students will learn about gene expression dynamics, including single cell analysis and transcriptional noise; furthermore, they will be introduced to modeling cell cycle progression and circadian rhythms as prime examples of dynamic regulations.
 At the end of the course, students will have acquired a comprehensive understanding of genome biology, from engineering through functional probing to systems physiology, enabling them to tackle a wide range of questions in the life sciences.

 Keywords

-Genomics, genome engineering, mutagenesis, RNAi, CRISPR/Cas9, transgenesis, viral technologies, forward genetics, functional genomics, chemical genomics, protein manipulation, model systems, gene expression dynamics, single cell analysis, RNA velocity, mathematical modeling.
+Genomics, genome engineering, mutagenesis, RNAi, CRISPR/Cas9, transgenesis, viral technologies, forward genetics, functional genomics, chemical genomics, protein manipulation, model systems, gene expression dynamics, single cell analysis, RNA velocity, mathematical modeling, cell cycle, proliferation control.

 Learning Prerequisites